TL;DR

 - Ground your reading with Representation and Principle of Sufficient Reason.

-3) Here for pessimism + psychology
+3) Here for pessimism and psychology

 - Start with On the Suffering of the World (overview + best edition).